CookieHCl/cookiehcl.github.io/source/_posts/SNU/4-1/컴퓨터그래픽스/250325-rotation_and_orientation.md

 Tangent space of a point $\mathbf{q}$ on $S^3$ is three-dimensional space of quaternions, $T_{\mathbf{q}} S^3$.

 If a point $\mathbf{q}$ is given, we apply $\mathbf{q}^{-1}$ and use tangent space $T_I S^3$. ($I = (1,0,0,0)$)
-Every vector in $T_I S^3$ is purely imaginary vector - i.e. real part should be 0 such as (0, x, y, z).
+Every vector in $T_I S^3$ is purely imaginary quaternion - i.e. real part should be 0 such as (0, x, y, z).
 We call tangent vector $\dot{\mathbf{q}}$ is a vector from I to the projection of $\mathbf{q}$ onto $T_I S^3$.
 $\dot{\mathbf{q}}$ isn't related to velocity, but it is related to angular velocity. $\omega = 2\mathbf{q}^{-1}\dot{\mathbf{q}}$